-Germany has the largest economy in Europe and the lowest unemployment rate, hence a job market must be great.
-But what about English speaking jobs in the country with strong domination of German language?
+Germany has the largest economy in Europe and the lowest unemployment rate, hence the job market must be great.
+But what about English-speaking jobs in the country with strong domination of the German language?
 If you are looking for a job in Germany and don’t speak the local language this post is for you.

-Here we discuss everything from your eligibility, possible visa options, requirements, and of course where you can find this desirable job.
+In this article, we discuss everything from your eligibility, possible visa options, requirements, and of course where you can find the best job offer.

 Which Country Are You from?

 A very important factor when looking for a job in Germany without speaking the language is your country of origin or which passport do you have.

 If you aren’t speaking German, finding a job will be more complicated.
 For native or fluent English speakers it is possible to find English-speaking jobs.

 If you’re a citizen of an EU/EEA country you can easily move to Germany and start your job search without a university degree, since you don’t need a work permit.

 You can choose from a wide range of jobs for unqualified workers in all sectors, depending on your goals and interests.
 Some can actually offer you a career, some are without any perspective and suit more to work occasionally.

 For non-EU/EEA citizens, the process of finding a job without a university degree in Germany is not easy.
 Here are the main options if you fall into this category: